ajaywalia04/DigitalCard/README.md

 Follow these steps to set up and run the Digital Card project on your local machine.

 Step-by-Step Installation
-Clone the Repository:
+Download the Repository:
-First, clone the project repository to your local machine:
+First, download the project repository to your local machine:

-git clone [your-repository-url] digital-card cd digital-card
+Go to the develop branch to download the code

 Install PHP Dependencies (Composer):
 Install the necessary PHP packages using Composer: